 The WRAET club is fortunate to also enjoy the benefits of traditional amateur radio clubs as a member without a member focus on emergency communications.
 Indeed, members without an amateur radio license are also invited to join the club by just having an interest in the hobby.
 The club provides great exposure to the hobby through its many and varied activities.
 These activities include both training to become a licensed amateur radio operator as well as club conduct of the tests (see VEC write-up) to become a licensed amateur radio operator.

 Other activities include Field Day.
 Field Day is ham radio's open house.
 Every June, more than 40,000 hams throughout North America set up temporary transmitting stations in public places to demonstrate ham radio's science, skill and service to our communities and our nation.
 Field Day combines public service, emergency preparedness, community outreach, and technical skills all in a single event.
 Field Day has been an annual event since 1933, and remains the most popular event in ham radio.

 You don't have to be a radio amateur to join the club, but it is highly recommended to get an amateur radio license.
 If you are not licensed already, we can definitely help you with that.
-To join the club, contact John, KC2OII, email: email@example.com John will furnish you with a membership application which you will need to fill out and pay the membership dues ($35.00 paid annually).
+To join the club, you will need to fill a membership form and pay the membership dues ($35.00 paid annually).
 Once you become a member, you will benefit from all the services we offer.